TanmayJain97/Address-Book-Collections/README.md

 # Address-Book-Collections
-Modified to UC 11 - Display all details of contacts sorted in alphabetical order by first name.
+Modified to UC 12 - Display all details of contacts sorted by order of city, state or zip code.